ThioJoe/D-Opus-Scripts/README.md

 ## Other Tools/Scripts

-- **ExplorerDialogPathSelector.ahk:** Lets you press a key (default middle mouse) within an Explorer Save/Open dialog window, and it will show a list of paths from any currently open Directory Opus and/or Windows Explorer windows.
+- **ExplorerDialogPathSelector.ahk:** Autohotkey V2 Script that lets you press a key (default middle mouse) within an Explorer Save/Open dialog window, and it will show a list of paths from any currently open Directory Opus and/or Windows Explorer windows.